 Frida Kahlo Biography

-Since her death, Kahlo's fame as an artist has only grown.
-Her beloved Blue House was opened as a museum in 1958.
-The feminist movement of the 1970s led to renewed interest in her life and work, as Kahlo was viewed by many as an icon of female creativity.
-In 1983, Hayden Herrera's book on the artist, A Biography of Frida Kahlo, also helped to stir up interest this great artist.
-More recently, her life was the subject of a 2002 film entitled Frida, starring Salma Hayek as the artist and Alfred Molina as Diego Rivera.
-Directed by Julie Taymor, the film was nominated for six Academy Awards and won for Best Makeup and Original Score.
+Frida Kahlo's fame has been growing after her death.
+Her Blue House was opened as a museum in the year of 1958.
+In 1970s the interest on her work and life are renewed due to the feminist movement, since she was viewed as an icon of female creativity.
+In 1983, Hayden Herrera published his book on her, A Biography of Frida Kahlo, which drew more attention from the public to this great artist.
+In the year of 2002, a movie named Frida was released, staring alma Hayek as Frida Kahlo and Alfred Molina as Diego Rivera.
+This movie was nominated for six Academy Awards and won for Best Makeup and Original Score.